 Being a Cochrane member or supporter and undertaking Cochrane work is something of which to be proud.
 But the benefits of Cochrane membership and association come with responsibilities.
-We have a policy on Working Better Together: Principles of Collaboration which set/s out the responsibilities /conduct/behaviour expected of Cochrane members and supporters.
+We have a policy on Working Better Together: Principles of Collaboration which set out the responsibilities, conduct and behaviour expected of Cochrane members and supporters.

 All Cochrane activity occurs within an organizational accountability structure regardless of whether people are volunteers or employed by Cochrane.
 Some of the accountability and line management relationships are clear, others are less so.
 A companion document to this one - Cochrane’s Organizational Accountabilities - sets out the structure of accountability.
 Cochrane members and supporters have a responsibility to work within this structure in their dealings with each other, including complaints.

-Fundamental to this Complaints Resoution Procedure is the principle that in the first instance complaints should be dealt with directly between the parties involved, and at the most local level possible thereafter.
-This recognises that the earlier and more directly a complaint is raised, the greater the chance of successfully resolving it.
+Fundamental to this Complaints Resolution Procedure is the principle that in the first instance complaints should be dealt with directly between the parties involved, and at the most local level possible thereafter.
+This recognizes that the earlier and more directly a complaint is raised, the greater the chance of successfully resolving it.